AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Discussion

 \section{Discussion}

-In this section, we discuss several potential improvements \name could integrate with in the near future.
+In this section, we discuss several potential improvements \name could integrate with in the future and a few other potential extensions.

-\textbf{More user-friendly.} In our current \name prototype, we require users to download apps according to their package names and version numbers.
-A more user-friendly way is to let them input or search app names.
-To do so, we can crawl the app page information from existing app markets and maintain a table of app names (in different languages) and their corresponding package names at the server side.
-Since app names are not the unique identifiers as package names, there is no need to store them in the smart contract.
-By providing a more user-friendly search of apps, we also reduce the possibility of a usability risk that an adversary uses a slightly different package name to cheat users for downloading a fake app.
+\textbf{Inviting developers.} Although \name currently provides real-time app delegation for users to download apps just in time, it would be even more beneficial if \name could store a large number of apps in advance.
+This would greatly enhance user-friendliness.
+In order to achieve this, we propose inviting developers on Google Play to submit their apps to \name, thereby allowing their apps to reach a wider audience of users seeking decentralized access.
+To implement this strategy, we can utilize the developer's email information listed on each Google Play app page.
+By crawling this information, we can send out invitation emails to developers, encouraging them to join \name.
+Furthermore, to incentivize developers to participate, we can cover the uploading gas fees for the first 10,000 developers who join our program and assist them in automatically uploading their apps.

-\textbf{Inviting developers.} Although \name provides a real-time app delegation for users to download apps just in time, it would be beneficial if \name already stores a large number of apps.
-This also increases user-friendliness.
-To do so, we plan to invite developers on Google Play to submit their apps to \name, which helps their apps reach more users who desire decentralized access.
-Specifically, since each Google Play app page lists developers' email, we can crawl that information and send automatic emails to them.
-To give developers more incentives, we can pay uploading gas fees for the first 10,000 developers who join our program and help them automatically upload their apps.
+\textbf{More secure.} Although \name has implemented repackaging checks to detect repackaged apps, it currently lacks the ability to detect general Android malware.
+To address this limitation, we have devised a plan to integrate the malware scan feature of VirusTotal~\cite{VirusTotal}.
+Our approach involves utilizing the VirusTotal APIs to perform scans on each uploaded app on the server side.
+The results of these scans will be saved as a part of the app metadata in our smart contract, along with the URL to access the scan reports.
+By incorporating this solution, users will be able to review the scan reports for apps during the downloading process.
+Additionally, we will provide explicit warnings for suspicious apps to further enhance user security and trust.

-\textbf{More secure.} While we have performed repackaging checks to detect repackaged apps, \name currently cannot detect the more general Android malware.
-We plan to mitigate this issue by incorporating the malware scan of VirusTotal~\cite{VirusTotal}.
-Specifically, we will use VirusTotal APIs to scan each uploaded app at the server side and save the URL of scanned reports as a part of app metadata into our smart contract.
-In this way, users can check those scan reports during app downloading, and we will also give explicit warnings for suspicious apps.
+\textbf{Other potential extensions.} In this paper, we implemented \name on the current Ethereum ecosystem, but it could be further extended in terms of supporting legacy blockchains~\cite{Bitcontracts21} and concurrent smart contract execution~\cite{DBLP:conf/ccs/WustMEKC20}.
+Moreover, our crowdsourced server nodes could be enhanced by integrating TEE SGX~\cite{PrivacyGuar20} and becoming more serverless~\cite{Themis22}.
+Additionally, the security and upgradeability of \name's smart contract could be protected by some of the state-of-the-art Ethereum protection techniques~\cite{SMARTSHIELD20, EVMPatch21, DBLP:journals/corr/abs-2206-00716}.